convo-lang/convo-lang/README.md

 ```

-The code below create a fully functional chat interface with a website assistant agent
+The code below creates a fully functional chat interface with a website assistant agent
 ``` tsx
 import { ConversationView } from "@convo-lang/convo-lang-react";
 import { NextJsBaseLayoutView } from "@iyio/nextjs-common";